- Join a club or society to get involved, learn from your peers, and gain industry connections

 - Have a genuine interest in giving back - as a student ambassador you will be guiding new students through their first few weeks at University

-- Don't mind helping out at key University events such as Orientation Day and recruitment events
+- Are available to assist at key University events including recruitment events

 Submit Your Application